-Starting out on the search for a good or even better rifle scope as applied to the 22-250 I have selected the Barska Varmint glass because it is reasonably priced and very workable for the hunter just getting into varmint rifles and this outstanding cartridge.
+Starting out, I have selected the Barska Varmint glass.
+It is reasonably priced.
+It is also very workable for a varmint hunter just getting into varmint rifles and this outstanding cartridge.

 Barska is offered in a 4-16 power setting and retains the 1/8 LOA elevation and windage adjustments for zero and extended range accuracy.

-This scope makes use of a one inch tube size making it an easy mount regarding available rings and a variety of price points.
-The scope uses the Barska 30/30 reticle that is designed to give the shooter a standard crosshair setup that is adequate for general purpose hunting.
-This is about the only soft point I can see in the system as the 22-250 is clearly quite capable of work at much longer ranges than many other varmint cartridges and advanced reticle sub tension would be a good option with this scope.
-Currently, the scope is offered in no less than four totally different variants.
+This rifle scope makes use of a one-inch tube size.
+That makes it an easy mount regarding available rings and a variety of price points.
+The scope uses the Barska 30/30 reticle designed to give the shooter a standard crosshair setup.
+It is adequate for general-purpose hunting.
+This is about the only soft point I can see in the system.
+The 22-250 is clearly quite capable of work at much longer ranges than many other varmint cartridges.
+An advanced reticle sub tension would be a good option with this scope.
+Currently, the rifle scope is offered in no less than four totally different variants.

-The is a good starter unit for first time hunters that need to watch the family budget.
+The Barska Varmint is a good starter unit for first time hunters that need to watch the family budget.

 2. Vortex Optics Crossfire II

-Here we have a hunting model in the SFF system that is all set to take on the 22-250 cartridge.
-This scope is offered in a 4-12X40mm reticle unit, retains the BDC reticle that carries sub tensions for elevation adjustment at long range, has total parallax control, and makes sure of anti reflective coated lens surfaces.
+Here we have a deer hunting model in the SFF system.
+It is all set to take on the 22-250 cartridge.
+This scope is offered in a 4-12X40mm reticle unit.
+It retains the BDC reticle that carries sub-tensions for elevation adjustment at long range.
+It has total parallax control and makes use of anti-reflective coated lens surfaces.

-The scope retains capped turrets for field protection when on the stalk or moving across rough country, and the main tube is built from aircraft grade aluminum for weight reduction as well as strength.
+The scope retains capped turrets for field protection.
+The main tube is built from aircraft-grade aluminum for weight reduction as well as strength.

-Water proof and shock resistant this is a possible choice when applied to the hot fast 22-250 round.
+Waterproof and shock-resistant, this is a possible choice for the hot fast 22-250 round.
 Vortex offers four different models base on this scope design.

 3. Leupold VX-6HD

 Want to play with the big boys and get all the toys in one bundle?
-Take on the Leupold VX-6HD.
-This scope is an advanced shooters model and it carries a string 4-24X52 power and reticle design, side focus controls, open turret adjustments that are high and large, and an illuminated reticle as well.
-Day night low or high noon light the scope can do the deed.
+Purchase the Leupold VX-6HD.
+This scope is an advanced shooter’s model.
+It carries a string 4-24X52 power and reticle design.
+It has side focus controls, open turret adjustments that are high and large, and an illuminated reticle.
+Day or night, low or high noon light, the scope can do the deed.

-I shoot several of these as in very close matches by Leupold, and have never had any encounters regarding failure.
-This scope retains the zero stop setting lock, is available with ballistics turret settings custom to your cartridge for the instant accurate holder over regarding the 22-250 round, and is illuminated for day night function.
+I shoot several of these and have never had any failures.
+This scope retains the zero stop setting lock.
+It is available with ballistics turret settings custom to your cartridge.
+It is also illuminated for day-night functions.

-This is an advanced professional grande scope as offered by Leupold and suggested for shooters that require the best possible performance due to professional needs.
-(Animal control by example )
+This is an advanced professional-grade rifle scope offered by Leupold.
+It is suggested for shooters that require the best possible performance.
+(Animal control for example.)

-The scope as are all Leupold glass sight is designed and built-in American.
-Leupold back this scope 100%.
+The scope is designed and built in America.
+Leupold also backs this scope 100%.

 4. Athlon Optics Ares ETR UHD 4.5-30×56.

-This scope like the previous model listed is another highly advanced glass sight with a price tag to match.
-However, the scope will do it all in terms of advanced performance standards.
-This scope retains high power settings, large high open turrets for fast elevation adjustment on the fly, 0.25 MOA click adjustments for pin point accuracy, and 110 MOA of total elevation when the long shot comes into play.
+Like the Leupold above, this scope is another highly-advanced glass sight.
+It has a price tag to match.
+However, the scope has all the advanced performance standards you require.
+This scope retains high power settings.
+It has large high open turrets for fast elevation adjustment on the fly.
+There are also 0.25 MOA click adjustments for pin point accuracy and 110 MOA of total elevation.

-Set up in the FFP (military standards) the sub tension increase in size with the magnification settings.
-Zero stop is installed for a fast return to base line zero, and the sight is offered by Athlon in six different models.
+Set up in the FFP (military-standard), the sub-tension increases in size with the magnification settings.
+Zero stop is installed for a fast return to baseline zero.
+The sight is offered by Athlon in six different models.

 5. NightForce, 8-32X56mm NXS

-The first question is what do you need high power for as in this massive NightForce offering?
-Remember at the onset of this review I was shooting a straight 10X on the Remington Model 700 BDL chambered in 22-250.
-I shot that scope as a match to that rifle for years never giving it a thought as to some element of excess power.
-That is because the 22-25 is just that goof a round overall being 100 yards, or 500 yard down range against wood chucks, or prairie dogs.
+You may be wondering why you need this massive NightForce offering.
+If you remember my opening example, you will recall that I used to shoot a straight 10X on the Remington Model 700 BDL chambered in 22-250.
+I shot that scope as a match to that rifle for years.
+I never gave the excess power a thought.
+That is because the 22-25 is just that good a round overall.

-Here we have a very high end glass sight and also a professional grade product, for the shooter that wants one of the best in the business as indicated by some NightForce shooters today.
+Here we have a very high-end glass sight.
+It is also a professional-grade product.
+NightForce has designed it for the shooter that wants one of the best in the business.

-This scope retains the zero stop settings on the turrets, .250 MOA elevation storage, with the MOAR reticle (C437 ) and it is illuminated with battery power.
-The scope is military police grade, and not exportable outside the USA.
-However, NightForce has several models that are close in design and are exportable tolerant across the globe.
+This scope retains the zero stop settings on the turrets.
+There is .250 MOA elevation storage with the MOAR reticle (C437 ).
+It is also illuminated with battery power.
+The scope is military police-grade and not exportable outside the USA.
+However, NightForce has several models that are similar in design.
+They are exportable across the globe.

-Built on a massive 30mm tube the core elements of this scope are large and well made.
-The scope is designed to be cranked up or down for many years without wear against internal parts.
+Built on a massive 30mm tube, the core elements of this scope are large and well made.
+It is designed to be cranked up or down for many years without wear to the internal parts.

 6. TORIC UHD 4-20×50

-This scope is a TRACT UHD and as such it is a crafted long range system of the first order and ideal for use on the 22-250 cambered rifle.
+This scope is a TRACT UHD.
+As such it is a crafted long-range system of the first order.
+It is ideal for use on the 22-250 chambered rifle cartridge.
 This scope retains special ED lens surfaced glass to eliminate color fringing and target fade.
-Currently I use two different models of the TRACT scope line and to be sure these lens surfaces control light very well.
+Currently, I use two different models of the TRACT scope line.
+I know that these lens surfaces control light transmission very well.

-The large 30mm tube carries solid component parts that make the large MRAD turret click off extra large chunks of extended yards down range.
-Built in the FFP this is a shooter glass sight and at a price that is very reasonable when considering what the buyer is getting for his or her dollar.
+The large 30mm tube carries solid component parts.
+They make the large MRAD turret click off extra-large chunks of extended yards downrange.
+Built in the FFP, this is a shooter glass sight.
+It is offered at a price that is very reasonable when considering what the buyer is getting for his or her dollar.

-Set up with zero stop for rotation correcting, and eleven different intensity’s with the illuminated reticle the scope in low light or no light workable.
+The scope is set up with zero stop for rotation correcting and eleven different intensities.
+You can use this scope in low light or no light.

-Using the standard CR2032 battery the scope will last in terms of illumination for 360 hours.
+Using the standard CR2032 battery, the scope will last for 360 hours.

 7. Athlon Optics Argos BTR 8-34X56 FFP.

-This 30mm tube scope is large and belongs on a turn bolt rifle using the 22-250 round.
-It is a long range setup from the forward bell to the rear of the glass sight.
-This scope uses the APMR MIL reticle making it a distance pulling glass sight.
-The scope is ideal for grass rat, or badger hunting in wide open country, or shooting mountain marmot’s across one mountain side to another.
+This 30mm tube scope is large.
+It belongs on a turn bolt rifle using the 22-250 round.
+It is a long-range setup from the forward bell to the rear of the glass sight.
+This scope uses the APMR MIL reticle.
+That makes it a distance-pulling glass sight.
+The scope is ideal for grass-rat or badger hunting in wide-open country.
+You can also use it to shoot a mountain marmot from one mountainside to another.

-The main tube is built of aircraft aluminum in the 6061T6 series that illustrates some very high strength in terms of the main scope body.
+The main tube is built of aircraft aluminum in the 6061T6 series.
+The main scope body is extremely strong.

-This scope retains many features as applied to a modestly priced optical system.
-A good scope for the occasional hunter that is not going pro and is not in the field on a year long bases.
+This scope retains many of the same features as a modestly priced optical system.
+It is a good scope for the occasional hunter that is not going pro or always in the field.

-To be sure the 22-250 as a cartridge is so good overall that it can make any scope that will stay zeroed look good on paper and when warm targets are taken on afield.
-The better grain glass is going to give you the buyer better results most of the time.
-The glass I have suggested here meets both ends of the spectrum, and as such there is something for everyone in this review.
+To be sure the 22-250 as a cartridge is so good overall that it can make any scope better.
+The high-quality grain glass is going to give you great results.
+The glass I have suggested here meets both ends of the spectrum.
+As such, this product has something for everyone.

 L.P Brezny has been writing and reviewing product as well as how to projects for the past 50 years.
 He has authored four books on shooting with three on long range, and one covering shotgunning.
 With 26 years on a metro police department as a street officer and the rank of SGT / training L.P. has covered all the bases regarding weapons and street survival.